Bunsan/TechNodeFirmaCraft/README.md

 - Ore Gen is working, need to tweak balance
 - So much balancing
 - Resourcepack stuff
+- Add a storage mod for late game (Possibly BetterStorage or JABBA)

 If you are crazy enough to try please log any issues that you find.